Games & Quizzes

 /dəˈveləpiNG/

-growing and becoming more mature or elaborate.
+Grown bigger, older and more mature.
 To grow bigger, more complex, or more advanced.

 /ˈkwesCH(ə)n/

-sentence worded or expressed so as to elicit information. ask someone questions.
+sentence worded or expressed so as to elicit information.
+To have or express concerns or uncertainty.